What is Compound Interest?

 C = $1000[(1 + 0.1)^20 – 1]

 The last step is to plug this into your calculator!
 After plugging this into my calculator, I have determined that the final balance under these conditions will be roughly $5728.
 If you were to use the same conditions while earning simple interest, your final balance would be $2000 after 20 years.
-As you can see, there is a significant difference in the earning potential between compound interest and simple interest.
+As you can see, there is a significant difference in the earning potential between compound and simple interest.